rashifarhan/quizz_app/README.md

 <h1>Flutter Quiz App</h1>
-<p>This is a mobile application built using Flutter that allows users to test their knowledge by taking quizzes on various topics.
+<p>This is a mobile application built using Flutter that allows users to test their knowledge by taking quizzes to test your knowledge in Flutter.
 The app is designed to be user-friendly and visually appealing, with an intuitive interface that allows users to easily navigate through the quiz questions.</p>

 <h2>Features</h2>
 <p>1)Spash screen<br>